hyahatiph-labs/xmrbc-rs/README.md

 # Nym Monero Broadcaster
-This repository implement an anonymous Monero transaction broadcasting tool on top of [Nym](https://github.com/nymtech/nym), a mixnet still under heavy development.
+This repository implement an anonymous Monero metadata broadcasting tool on top of [Nym](https://github.com/nymtech/nym), a mixnet still under heavy development.
 So while the technology looks promising any anonymity claims are to be taken with a grain of salt.
 This project is provided as-is, it might work as expected or not, please don't rely on it without vetting it yourself.

 There are two parts:
-* **Client:** connects to a nym native-client and sends a transaction to a specified server (aka service provider)
+* **Client:** connects to a nym native-client and sends metadata to a specified server (aka service provider)
 * **Server:** listens for incoming nym packets from its nym native-client.
-If they are valid client requests containing a transaction it is broadcasted to its respective network using [xmrchain.net](https://xmrchain.net).
+If they are valid client requests containing metadata, it is broadcasted to its respective network using [Hyahatiph Labs](https://hiahatf.org) xmr relay.

 ## Usage
 ### Nym Native Client